-Writing Test Scenarios#
+Writing Test Scenarios

 The Scenario component provides a fluent, behavior-driven interface for testing event-sourced applications.
 It uses

-Understanding scenarios#
+Understanding scenarios

 Scenarios test the complete flow from command dispatch through event publication to projection updates.
-They verify that
+They verify that commands produce the expected events and that projections are updated correctly.

 The Scenario class was instantiated in your base test case (section 12).
 Each test creates Play instances and